tidesdb/tidesdb/README.md

 ```

 ### Transactions
 You can perform a series of operations atomically.
-This will block other threads from reading or writing to the database until the transaction is committed or rolled back.
+This will block other threads from reading or writing to the column family until the transaction is committed or rolled back.

 You begin a transaction by calling `tidesdb_txn_begin`.